selfishprimate/curated-design-resources/README.md

 _The best graphic design resources!_

 - [Women of Graphic Design](https://womenofgraphicdesign.org/): A project focused on exhibiting the contributions of women in graphic design and exploring issues of gender-equality in education provided by design institutions.
+- [InspirationGrid](https://theinspirationgrid.com/): Daily design inspiration for creatives.
+- [Baubauhaus](http://www.baubauhaus.com/): Baubauhaus is here to feed your daily need of design, illustration, photography, fashion and of all else art-related.

 ## Inspiration